How To Use Coconut Oil For Dandruff

 What Are The Causes Of Dandruff?

 There are many causes of dandruff.
-A dry environment can push your scalp into overdrive, making it produce excessive sebum, the natural oil on your scalp.
+A dry environment can push your scalp into overdrive, and the overactive sebaceous glands can produce excessive sebum.
 Too much sebum tends to clog pores and attract microbes, leading to infections that cause dandruff.
 Another cause for this condition is sensitivity to the Malassezia fungus.

 While it naturally occurs on everybody’s scalp, it causes irritation in some people by growing out of control and feeding on sebum.

 Yeast sensitivity, dry skin, not shampooing enough, and your diet are also factors that can lead to dandruff.

 Is Coconut Oil Good For Dandruff: What Does Science Say?